 This story first appeared in The Financial Times on May 9, 2011

-It is tempting to say that the headlines about rising fuel prices, Libya and other events in the Middle East will be a wake-up call to the dangers of oil dependence.
-But such calls have been repeated for almost 40 years, and yet the vulnerability – both in the US and across the globe – remains.
+It is tempting to say that the headlines about rising fuel prices, Syria, Libya and other events in the Middle East will be a wake-up call to the dangers of oil dependence.
+But such calls repeated for almost 40 years, and yet the vulnerability & both in the US and across the globe remains.

-Our mobile economy remains defenseless against oil-price shocks and supply interruptions.
+See, our mobile economy remains defenseless against oil-price shocks and supply interruptions.
 In the US, transport accounts for 70 per cent of petroleum consumed.
-97 per cent of transport fuel in the US is derived from oil, and there are no plausible substitutes.
+Also, 97 per cent of transport fuel in the US comes from oil.
+And we know there are no plausible substitutes.
 When prices go up, there are only two choices: drive less or pay more.
-If supplies are disrupted for any reason, the choices are even worse.
+If supplies disrupted for any reason, the choices are even worse.
 This must change.

-Every American recession over the past 35 years has been preceded by – or occurred concurrently with – an oil-price spike.
-The last time this happened, just a few years ago, the average retail price of gasoline in the US increased from $1.46 to $3.27, costing typical households $2,115 a year in increased fuel expenses.
+Every American recession over the past 35 years gets an oil-price spike.
+The last time this happened, just a few years ago.
+In 2009 to 2011, the average retail price of gasoline in the US increased from $1.46 to $3.27.
+That costed typical households $2,115 a year in increased fuel expenses.
 That price spike contributed greatly to the recession and financial crisis which the world is still struggling to recover from.

 This addiction has also led the US to commit its young men and women in uniform to protecting the world’s oil infrastructure.
-And it means that western diplomacy is handicapped by the need to placate oil-producing nations, including those that do not share America’s views or values.
+And it means that western diplomacy handicapped by the need to placate oil-producing nations.
+That’s including those that do not share America’s views or values.

 Drilling is not the sole answer to this problem, far from it; but considering that last year the US sent more than $260bn overseas to pay for oil, and it is highly likely it will surpass that number in 2011, the wisdom of producing more domestically becomes clear.